EhudKirsh/VBA-Word-Macros/README.md

 - All Caption Labels (equations, figures and tables by default, but also custom)
 - All Cross-References, including of the above caption labels, but also of headings
 - All References
-- All TOCs, Tables of caption labels and Table of References/Bibliography
+- All TOCs, Tables of Figures & caption labels and Table of References/Bibliography
 ```VBA
 Sub UpdateAll()
     ' Disable screen updating and events for performance